MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 }
 ```

-If you are integrating React Native into existing native application, do the following steps:
+If you're integrating React Native into existing native application, do the following steps:

 Update `MyReactActivity.java` (it could be named differently in your app) file to use CodePush via the following changes: